Regions of the head and neck

 After completing this study unit, you will be able to:

-- Name and identify the main regions of the head and face
+- Name and identify the main regions of the head and neck

 - Define the borders of each region.